-Some Implicit Memories
+Some Implicit Memory Examples

 - When a skilled typist is typing on a keyboard, she does not need to look at each key.
 Instead, she is able to type without recalling the placement of each key.

 - Once a person has learned how to ride a bike, repeated riding is implicit memory.
 The rider does not need to specifically recall each motion that needs to be completed.

 - Singing the ABC's is an act of implicit memory for most adults.
 It is not necessary to think ahead about the words to the song as it comes to the individual naturally.

 - For experienced drivers, driving a car is an example of implicit memory.
 The driver of the car drives without conjuring up each task that is necessary to be completed while driving.

 - For many adults, it is not necessary to read a recipe or specifically recall the steps for cooking pasta.